davidstrauss/desktop-configuration/README.md

        ssh-add -L

-1. Optionally, export the "secret key," which will only be a stub (not the actual key, which is not obtainable):
+1. Optionally, export the "secret key," which will only be a stub (not the actual key, which is not obtainable).
+This is importable into OpenKeychain on Android.

        gpg2 --export-secret-key --armor $FINGERPRINT > $FINGERPRINT.asc  # Back this up, too.